 Yes, once the interpretation is completed, the results can be downloaded as tab-separated files through the corresponding button.

 To prevent unauthorized access or disclosure, to maintain data accuracy, and to ensure the appropriate use of information, CGI uses a range of reasonable physical, technical, and administrative measures to safeguard your Personal Information, in accordance with current technological and industry standards.
 In particular, all connections to and from our website are encrypted using Secure Socket Layer (SSL) technology.
 CGI never has access to your password and uses a trusted third party (gmail, mozilla persona, yahoo...) protocol to authenticate you.
 While the analyses are running and accessible from our web server they are stored in our private servers.
-When you remove an analysis it will completely and permanently removed from our servers, and we do not keep any copy.
-We do not share our files with third parties.
+When you remove an analysis, it will be completely and permanently removed from our servers, and we do not keep any copy.
+We do not share any files with third parties.